pixfumy/angery-pigs/README.md

 - Pigs will equip armor when thrown to them
 - Baby pigs will take your gold but won't give back anything in return
 - New sound effects have been added for some pig actions
+- Pigs will attempt to hurt you with the items they throw at you.
+If you get hit, they do half a heart of damage

 ## Barters
 | Item                         | Range   | Probability |